theJaxon/K8s-Vagrant/AnsiblePort/README.md

 # AnsiblePort
 Deploy kubernetes cluster using vagrant with the help of ansible.

+### :bangbang: WIP

-### :x: Issues:
+### Issues:
-1. After the initial configuration you have to do `systemctl restart network` on both `worker1` and `worker2` so that the InternalIP change, this is required because commands like `kubectl logs <pod-name>` fail without it, ansible can't restart the network successfully till now, i didn't figure a way out, although the handler triggers and it should restart, the IP doesn't change so it must be manually done.
+1. After the initial configuration you have to do `systemctl restart network` on both `worker1` and `worker2` so that the Internal IP change, this is required because commands like `kubectl logs <pod-name>` fail without it, ansible can't restart the network successfully till now, i didn't figure a way out, although the handler triggers and it should restart, the IP doesn't change so it must be manually done.

 2. There are 2 commented lines found in the Vagrantfile as follows:
 ```bash